joist-framework/joist/packages/component/README.md

 # @lit-kit/component

 This package lets you create web components using [lit-html](https://lit-html.polymer-project.org/).
-Broadly speaking a "lit-kit" component acts as the state manager for your custom elements.
-They control the data and the view.
+Broadly speaking a "lit-kit" component acts as the state manager for your custom element meaing that it controls the data and the view.

 ### Installation